Last Updated: 2020-01-02

 The nearby town of Kangar has a much busier bus station.

-To get there you can use the cheap MyBas / Mariliner buses which operate from Kuala Perlis to Kangar on a regular basis.
+To get there you can use the cheap MyBas / Mariliner buses which operate between Kangar and Kuala Perlis on a regular basis.

 From here you can take frequent buses to most destinations in Peninsular Malaysia, from many different bus companies.

-If you want to travel from Langkawi to Thailand by bus, you will first have to catch a MyBas / Mariliner bus from Kuala Perlis to Kangar, then from Kangar to the border at Padang Besar, then a bus from Padang Besar to Hat Yai.
+If you want to travel from Langkawi to Thailand by bus, you will first have to catch a MyBas / Mariliner bus from Kuala Perlis to Kangar, then from Kangar to Padang Besar (the border at Padang Besar), then a bus from Padang Besar to Hat Yai.

 The nearest train station to Kuala Perlis is at Arau around 18 km from the Kuala Perlis Jetty.